 In December 2011, we entered into a collaboration agreement with Amgen Inc. ("Amgen") to develop and commercialize, on a worldwide basis, biosimilar versions of Herceptin®, Avastin®, Rituxan/Mab Thera®, and Erbitux® (the "Amgen Collaboration Agreement").
 Amgen has assumed primary responsibility for developing, manufacturing and initially commercializing the oncology antibody products.
 As of December 31, 2017, the Company will contribute up to \$107.2 million in co-development costs over the remaining course of development, including the provision of development support, and will share product development risks.
 In addition, we will contribute our significant expertise in the commercialization and marketing of products in highly competitive specialty markets, including helping effectively manage the lifecycle of the biosimilar products.
-The collaboration products are expected to be sold under a joint Amgen/Allergan label.
-We will initially receive royalties and sales milestones from product revenues.
 The collaboration will not pursue biosimilars of Amgen's proprietary products.
-In the year ended December 31, 2017, the FDA approved MVASI TM, a biosimilar of Avastin, for the treatment of five types of cancer.
+In the year ended December 31, 2017, the FDA approved MVASITM, a biosimilar of Avastin, for the treatment of five types of cancer.
 As a result of the approval, the Company can achieve certain commercial and sales based milestones and receive royalties based on the net sales of the product.